-I’ve been with Scentsy almost eleven (11) years.
+I’ve been with Scentsy thirteen (13) years.
 I’ve been through a lot with this company.
 I also don’t pull any punches and tell it like I see it.
 It saddens me when I read or hear so much inaccurate information about the Scentsy Family – therefore I am going to clear up some myths.

 Myth #1: Scentsy is just another pyramid scheme and the big wigs are just worried about their bottom line.